Variants of Lehmer's speculation for newforms: Integral Points on some curves

 Therefore, we again employ the imaginary quadratic field $\Q(\sqrt{-691})$.
 In particular, we have (\ref{GLRN}), where $x=Y, y=X, C=5, D=4\cdot 691$ and $n=22$.
 The algorithm again gives one Thue equation, which after clearing denominators can be rewritten as

 The Thue solver in \texttt{PARI/GP} establishes that there are no integer solutions, and so $H^{-}_{11,691}$ has no integer points. \end{proof}

 We use the Chabauty--Coleman method\footnote{We could have (in theory) used the Thue method as in the proof of Lemma~\ref{Hyper11_19}.
-We chose this method as it did not require substantial computer resources.} for proving the following lemma which classifies the integer points on $C_{6,691}^{+}$, $H_{7,89}^{+}$, and $H_{11,691}^{+}.$
+We chose this method as it did not require substantial computer resources.}, which employs $p$-adic integration to determine the rational points on suitable curves of genus $g\geq 2,$ to determine the integer points on $C_{6,691}^{+}$, $H_{7,89}^{+}$, and $H_{11,691}^{+}.$

 \begin{lem} The following are true. \begin{enumerate} \item There are no integer points on $C^{+}_{6,691}.$ \item There are no integer points on $H^{+}_{11,691}.$ \item Assuming GRH, the only integer points on $H^{+}_{7,89}$ have $(|X|,|Y|)=(1,19).$ \end{enumerate} \end{lem} \begin{proof} We employ the Chabauty--Coleman method \cite{coleman} to determine the integral points on these curves.